roebi/roebi-halter-in-blog/src/content/blog/01-03-licenses-for-software.md

 ---
-title: '01-03 licenses for software'
+title: "01-03 licenses for software"
-description: 'permissions, conditions and limitations of license for software - give and take'
+description: "permissions, conditions and limitations of license for software - give and take"
-pubDate: 'August 14 2023'
+pubDate: "August 14 2023"
-heroImage: '/blog-placeholder-2.jpg'
+heroImage: "/blog-placeholder-2.jpg"
-githubName: ''
+githubName: ""
 ---

 # What is this about?